codepr/tasq/README.md

-The main advantage of using a brokerless task queue, beside latencies is the possibility of launch and forget some workers on a network and schedule jobs to them without having them to know nothing about the code that they will run, allowing to define tasks withouth dinamically, without stopping the workers.
+The main advantage of using a brokerless task queue, beside latencies is the possibility of launch and forget some workers on a network and schedule jobs to them without having them to know nothing about the code that they will run, allowing to define tasks dinamically, without stopping the workers.
 Obviously this approach open up more risks of malicious code to be injected to the workers, currently the only security measure is to sign serialized data passed to workers, but the entire system is meant to be used in a safe environment.

 ## Quickstart